On care, pain, parenting, and violence

 Can you imagine for a moment what it is like to live every day without knowing the whereabouts of the people you love the most?
 To spend every waking hour pushing all the buttons to assure your loved ones don’t become a number, a forgotten number in a war that became normal to the people who have no recollection of peace?

 It is time for my baby to take a nap.
 I rock him softly as he finds his way to rest.
 There is a small window of time for me to swaddle him and leave the room quietly.
 But I don’t want to.
 I don’t want to put him down yet.
 I hold him a little closer, a little tighter, and think about all the people who must carry on and live without their children.
 The white swaddle that covers his body resembles the white covers over the bodies of hundreds, thousands of Palestinian children.
-Over 10,000 children.
+Over 15,000 children.
 I also think about the Israeli parents who don’t know where their children are and those who will never know who their children were going to become.
+Parents that will never hear the voices of their loved ones again.

 Two nights ago, while I was washing the dishes, I kept thinking about “One of Us” by Joan Osborne.
 I put my earphones on and played it on repeat.
 The chorus of the song says, “What if God was one of us?”.
 I am not a religious person so there is something about that phrase that has attracted me and bothered me to the core since the first time I heard it nineteen years ago, but I did not know what it was.